How should I handle a 4.5 year old who talks back to me?

 - If you are not too upset, try hugging your child.
 Sometimes children are not ready to accept a hug at this time.
 Other times a hug totally changes the atmosphere for both of you to one of love and respect.

-PLANNING AHEAD TO PREVENT FUTURE PROBLEMS:
+PLANNING AHEAD TO PREVENT FUTURE PROBLEM:

 - Be willing to take a look at how you might be teaching the very thing you abhor in your child by being disrespectful to your child.
 Many parents have been shocked when they heard their children talking to their dolls because they realized their children were good mimics.

 - Teach your children the Three R's of Recovery, and use them yourself when you make a mistake and act disrespectfully to your children.
+(See Parenting Tools Section)

 It is not okay for me to be disrespectful to others, or to tolerate others being disrespectful to me.